Manasvi-Bakshi/Ping-Pong/README.md

    - The first player to miss a ball will give a point to the opponent.
    - The game will reset the ball to the center after each point, with a randomized direction.

-## Output Images
+## Output

-Here are some images showcasing the gameplay:
+Here is an image showcasing the gameplay:
 ![image](https://github.com/user-attachments/assets/87c81fd0-0995-4caf-a3ad-c4541bcdf520)